 On September 21, 1999, Defendants' appeal in S.Ct.
 No. 22489 was assigned to the Intermediate Court of Appeals (ICA).
 On May 5, 2000, the ICA affirmed Defendants' convictions by summary disposition order (SDO) because transcripts of the relevant proceedings were not in the record.
 On July 21, 2000, Defendants' appeal was reassigned from the ICA to this court.

 State v.
 Kalama, No. 22457, (Haw.
 Sept.
 29, 2000), sets forth the relevant facts, law, and arguments common to the parties' appeals.
 Considering the law, we reversed Kalama's conviction.
 Kalama is precedent for Defendants' appeal and its holding applies to Defendants Milford, Hartshorn, and Davis.
-Therefore,
+Therefore, IT IS HEREBY ORDERED that Defendants' convictions are reversed for the same reasons set forth in Kalama.

 DATED: Honolulu, Hawaii, September 29, 2000.